 It exceeds the expectations and demands of both recent graduates, who want to enhance their opportunities of pursuing an active and international career in business law, and young lawyers, who want to deepen their skills and knowledge.
 It also provides an environment in which those who seek an academic career can hone their analytical and research skills.

 Moreover, our outstanding faculty includes prominent scholars from prestigious American and European universities and top practitioners from leading law firms.
 Using highly interactive teaching methods, our faculty is able to apply Católica’s extensive track-record in the field of business law to engage students in an exciting and meaningful way.

 LL.M.
 Law in a Digital Economy

 The LL.M.
-Law in a Digital Economy aims to prepare students to understand and anticipate the challenges raised by digital technologies and to become skilful practitioners in this new economy.
+Law in a Digital Economy aims to prepare students to understand and anticipate the challenges raised by digital technologies and to become skillful practitioners in this new economy.
 The emergence and rapid development of technologies like Artificial Intelligence, Cloud Computing, Blockchain and the Internet of Things have been testing the boundaries of existing legal rules and sparking debate on whether they are fit for purpose.
 This programme is designed to provide students with the necessary knowledge on the functioning of these technologies, starting with a pre-LL.M.
 Bootcamp on “Tech for Lawyers”, offered in partnership with a leading technical university in Europe.